-The technique of using skip directions (i.e., if yes, go to question 6; if no, go to question 7) can become confusing and time consuming, so should be used sparingly, but when necessary.
+The technique of using skip directions (i.e., if yes, go to question 6; if no, go to question 7) can become confusing and time consuming, so should be used sparingly.
 Enough white space must be left to record answers to open-ended questions, usually about three lines worth of space.
 The page must not be cluttered, since clutter can lead to errors in responding.

 Having taken context effects into account in designing the questionnaire, the questionnaire must be pre-tested.
 Item wording, format, and order must be revised, as necessary before pre-testing the questionnaire again.
 A successful questionnaire is one that flows smoothly without leading questions or bias.